 We will recognise and ensure support is given based on need, with the greatest need enjoying the greatest benefit.
 We will not predetermine policy assuming that all persons of a particular ethnicity, gender, age or religion, have a greater need than others.

-Thirty years of expanding welfare delivery by successive governments has undermined our families/whānau and has created an underclass which has marginalised some of our most in need.
-New Conservative is committed to treating all New Zealanders as competent and positively contributing citizens, and empowering them to be that.
+Thirty years of expanding welfare delivery by successive governments has undermined our families and has created an underclass which has marginalised some of our most in need.
+New Conservatives are committed to treating all New Zealanders as competent and positively contributing citizens, and empowering them to be that.

-Investing in the family unit, requiring individual responsibility and accountability, and encouraging unity based on mutual respect, are the priorities of New Conservative in building healthy communities.
+Investing in the family unit, requiring individual responsibility and accountability, and encouraging unity based on mutual respect, are the priorities of New Conservatives in building healthy communities.
 It is important for New Zealand to be forward focused, free, fair, and flourishing.